Nonlinear spectral analysis: A local Gaussian approach: Introduction

 A number of attempts have been made in the literature to extend the standard spectral density $f(\omega)$, and these can roughly be divided into three categories.

-Perhaps the best known, and probably the procedure going furthest back in time, is represented by the higher order spectra; see \citep{Brillinger:1984:CWJa,brillinger1991some,Tukey:1959:IMS}.
-The formula for the ordinary spectral density $f(\omega)$ from \cref{eq:classical_spectral_density} is then supplemented by considering the Fourier transformations of the higher order moments (or cumulants), such as $\E{\Yz{r}\Yz{s}\Yz{t}}$ resulting in the bispectrum depending on a double set of frequencies and $\E{\Yz{r}\Yz{s}\Yz{t}\Yz{u}}$ producing the trispectrum dependent on a triple of frequencies.
-For a Gaussian process the cumulant-based higher order spectra are all zero.
-The multi-frequency dependence of the bispectrum and trispectrum are not always easy to interpret, and one may also question the existence of higher order moments; in econometrics thick tails often makes this into an issue.
+Perhaps the best known, and probably the procedure going furthest back in time, is represented by the higher order spectra; see \citet{Brillinger:1984:CWJa,brillinger1991some,Tukey:1959:IMS}.
+The formula for the ordinary spectral density $f(\omega)$ from \cref{eq:classical_spectral_density} is then supplemented by considering the Fourier transformations of the higher order moments (or cumulants), such as $\E{\Yz{r}\Yz{s}\Yz{t}}$ resulting in the bispectrum depending on a double set of frequencies and $\E{\Yz{r}\Yz{s}\Yz{t}\Yz{u}}$ producing the trispectrum dependent on a triple of frequencies. { These cumulant-based higher order spectra are identical to zero for Gaussian processes.} The multi-frequency dependence of the bispectrum and trispectrum are not always easy to interpret, and one may also question the existence of higher order moments; in econometrics thick tails often makes this into an issue.

 Another approach is to replace $\gamma(h)$ in \cref{eq:classical_spectral_density} by another measure of dependence as a function of $h$.
 Recently there has been much activity in constructing an alternative to \cref{eq:classical_spectral_density} by considering covariances of a stationary process obtained by describing quantile crossings, see \citet{hagemann2011robust} for a well-written introduction and many references.
 This is a local spectrum in the sense that it varies with the chosen quantile.
 It is not always possible to give a local periodic frequency interpretation as in \cref{eq:classical_spectral_density}, but \citet{li2012quantile} emphasises a local sinusoidal construction by analogy with quantile regression models.
-See also \citet{Linton2007250,Han2016251,li08:_laplac_period_time_series_analy,Li20102133,li2014quantile,li12:_detec,li10:_nonlin_method_robus_spect_analy,li10:_robus,li2012robust}.
-For a Gaussian process the ordinary spectrum is not as a rule recovered.
-This loss of recovery is also the case if a local spectrum is constructed on the basis of the so-called conditional correlation function (\citet{silvapulle01:_large}).
-Still another viewpoint would be obtained in a spectral analysis of the distance Brownian covariance function \citep{szekely2009}.
+See also \citet{Linton2007250,Han2016251,li08:_laplac_period_time_series_analy,Li20102133,li2014quantile,li12:_detec,li10:_nonlin_method_robus_spect_analy,li10:_robus,li2012robust}. { These approaches does usually not recover the ordinary spectrum for the Gaussian processes.} This loss of recovery is also the case if a local spectrum is constructed on the basis of the so-called conditional correlation function (\citet{silvapulle01:_large}).
+Still another viewpoint would be obtained in a spectral analysis of the distance Brownian covariance function \citet{szekely2009}.

 A third alternative is constituted by Hong's generalised spectrum, see \citet{hong1999hypothesis,hong2000generalized}, which is obtained by replacing the covariance function $\gamma(h)$ in \cref{eq:classical_spectral_density} by the bivariate covariance function $\sigmaz{h}(u,v)$ constructed by taking covariances between the characteristic function expressions $\exp\parenR{iu\Yz{t+h}}$ and $\exp\parenR{iv\Yz{h}}$.
 Again, this gives a complete distributional characterisation of dependence properties, but so far not much attention has been given to concrete data analytic interpretation of this frequency representation.
 Rather, it has been used to test for independence, conditional independence and predictability \citet{li2016generalized,wang2017characteristic}.